HakuTheDeadBoi/antique-watchdog/readme.md

 # ANTTIQUE WATCHDOG v3.0

-Scheduler over "book antique store" scrapers, allowing you to automatize controlling and keeping up with second hand book issues, making you never miss any rare book!
+Scheduler over "book antique store" scrapers, allowing you to automatize controling and keeping up with second hand book issues, making you never miss any rare book!

 ## Table of Contents: